- Windows Defender is a powerful built-in tool designed to shield your PC.

 - Do check our Windows 10 Errors section and take all the information you need.

-Windows Defender is among many features that received various improvements with the Anniversary Update.
+Windows Defender is among many features that received various improvements with the Anniversary Update a few years ago.
 The most useful feature that Windows Defender got with the update is the ability to scan offline, before the system boots.

 - Open the Settings app